Pranav08-cyber/crypto-market-sentiment-analysis/README.md

 | 📈 Hyperliquid Historical Data | Historical trader activity and trading performance |
 | 📊 Fear & Greed Index | Daily Bitcoin market sentiment classification |

-The goal of this analysis is to identify how market psychology influences:
+The objective of this analysis is to understand how market psychology influences:

 - 💰 Trader profitability
 - 📈 Trading volume